How to Make Horseradish Tincture

 Known for its sharp odor and strong taste, horseradish can be divisive in the culinary world.
 But though the taste may not be for everyone, the nutritional benefits aren’t up for debate.

 Distill the nutritive qualities of the plant into a horseradish tincture for a fast-acting health supplement that your body can easily absorb.
+This horseradish extract is crafted by soaking freshly grated horseradish root in alcohol, typically vodka, which acts as a solvent to draw out the potent compounds responsible for its pungent taste and therapeutic properties.

 What is Horseradish?